-Silverstone’s Best Grandstands
+Best Grandstands at Silverstone

 Stowe A and Stowe B

-Maybe the general admission area with the best view is between Stowe and Vale which lets you watch the cars on their approach down the Hanger Straight to Stowe, taking the corner and accelerating off towards Vale.
+One of the general admission areas with the best view is between Stowe and Vale which lets you watch the cars on their approach down the Hanger Straight to Stowe, taking the corner and accelerating off towards Vale.
 You’ll curse the catch fencing when you review your photos but when watching the live racing it’s easy to forget about it.

 Silverstone Track Invasion

-Silverstone’s track invasions are almost as legendary as Monzas’.
+Silverstone’s track invasions are almost as legendary as Monza’s.
 Who could forget Mansell being mobbed by an ecstatic crowd in 1992, or an equally excited bunch of fans helping Lewis Hamilton to become the first crowd surfing F1 driver in 2016.